WireGuard vs OpenVPN: Speed vs. Security

 Encryption

 There’s a notable difference in the encryption used by each of these protocols.
-OpenVPN uses standard AES-256 encryption.
-This is military grade, and so secure that it would take millions of years using our current computing technology to crack the code.
+OpenVPN uses standard AES-256 encryption, which is military-grade and so secure that cracking the code would take millions of years using our current computing technology.

 WireGuard’s cryptography, on the other hand, uses ChaCha20.
 ChaCha20 has a shorter key length than AES-256.
 Its supporters claim that longer encryption keys are redundant and that ChaCha20 is just as effective at its current length.